 - 2. Change only when you have a measured TBK for the soils on that property. - Do not use specify K reserve status.

 4.7 DRAINAGE/RUNOFF

-Natural soil drainage and run-off characteristics
+Soil drainage and run-off characteristics

-This affects water movement through the soil, which both hydrophobicity and pugging will reduce, leading to ponding and affecting nutrient loss processes.
+Impact: Hydrophobicity and pugging will both affect water movement through the soil by reducing drainage, leading to ponding and runoff and thereby affecting nutrient loss processes.